 The steps followed by a local authority in formulating a three-year program for low-rent housing are illustrated in Chart 16, using as a typical example a city of 100,000 persons with 25,000 families.
-The chart is based on applications already received by the FPHA.
+The chart is based on applications already rcceived by the FPHA.

 The first step is to determine the number of families living in sub-standard housing, and the rents which they can afford to pay.
-These facts are derived from the 1940 Census of Housing which gives the number of families in dwellings needing major repair or lacking private toilet or bath, and the gross rents, including all utilities, paid by these families.
-In the typical city 7,000 families, or 25%, are living in substandard housing.
-Their distribution by gross ment paid is shown in the middle section of the
+These facts are derived from the 1940 Consus of Housing which gives the number of families in dwellings needing major repair or lacking private toilet or bath, and the gross rents, including all utilities, paid by these families.
+In the typical city 7,000 families, or 28%, are living in substandard housing.
+Their distribution by gross ment paid is shown in the middle section of the chart.

 In order to avoid competition with private enterprise the local authority deducts the number of families who can or possibly can afford to pay the minimum price which private enterprise must charge for adequate housing.
 In collaboration with builders and realtors it determines the lowest rent (or rental equivalent) at which an additional supply of standard housing seems likely to be provided by private enterprise.
 In the typical case this minimum figure, including all utilities, is \$35.
-To allow for a possileaves a gap between this figure and the upper rent limit for the families which it will for low-rent housing \$27.
+To allow for a possi ble further lowering of the market served by private enterprise, the local authority leaves a gap between this figure and the upper rent limit for the families which it will serve.
+In the typical case a gap of 23% in rents is left, making the upper rental limit for low-rent housing \$27.

-The local authority also determines the lowest rent, including utilities, which it can obtain, making use of the full subsidies available to it, both local and federal.
-In the typical case this is \$9 per month.
+The local authority also determines the lowest rent, including utilities, which it can obtain, making use of the full subsidies available to it, both local and federal. the typical case this is \$9 per month.

-· Turning to the center part of the chart it is found that of the families living in substandard housing, 5,040 can pay rent within the low-rent housing limits of \$9 and \$27.
+Turning to the center part of the chart it is found that of the families living in substandard housing, 5,040 can pay rent within the low-rent housing limits of \$9 and \$27